UCI-GDIM31/w0-setup-check-in-jmm275/README.md

 1. Tell me a little bit about yourself and your interest in games!
 Be sure to include your preferred name and pronouns, and talk a little bit about what games you like to play, why you’re taking the class, any prior experience you have with game development, and what kind of games you hope to build.

 My name is Jenica and my pronouns are she/hers.
 Some of the games that I have been playing these days include Life is Strange, Animal Crossing, Valorant, and Genshin Impact.
 I am taking this class because I am interested in learning about the creative process behind designing and programming games.
-I do not have much experience in developing games besides writing simple lines of code for elements of a game such as the point counter system in my previous computer science classes.
-I hope to be able to build some RPG and story mode games.
+I do not have much experience in developing games besides writing simple lines of code for elements of a game such as the point counting system in my previous computer science classes.
+I hope to be able to build some RPG and story mode games!

 2. Which of the following best describes your major?
 Please specify if not GDIM.